Facts About Presidential Succession You Need to Know Right Now

 When Richard Nixon resigned the presidency in disgrace on August 9, 1974, he did so with a simple letter stating, "I hereby resign the office of the President of the United States," which was initialed by his witness, Secretary of State Henry Kissinger at 11:35 a.m.

 His successor, Gerald Ford, released his own statement when he was sworn in exactly a half hour later at 12:05 p.m., which included this famous line: "My fellow Americans, our long national nightmare is over."
 Despite that condemnation, Ford also asked Americans to pray for Nixon, writing, "May our former President, who brought peace to millions, find it for himself."
+And for more historical facts and the latest news delivered straight to your inbox, sign up for our daily newsletter.

 Letters of succession are within reach of the president at all times.